Morocco travel insurance

 - How much medical coverage you have – no one wants to think about getting ill or having an accident abroad but, unfortunately, it does happen

-- The activities you’re likely to be doing – if you’re planning anything extreme, we can offer you extra cover with our extreme sports travel insurance or if you’ll be going up into the mountains we offer great additional snowboard and ski insurance
+- The activities you’re likely to be doing – if you’re planning anything extreme, we can offer you extra cover with our extreme sports travel insurance.

 - And don’t forget to check the latest travel advice from the FCDO

 InsureandGo offer a great range of travel insurance no matter where you’re going, or what you’ll be getting up to.
-We will consider all medical conditions and have no upper age limit, so get a quote online.
+We have travel insurance for medical conditions and policies with no upper age limit, so get a quote online.

 Our Coronavirus Travel Insurance is rated Superior by a leading UK Consumer Champion.
 All of our policies will cover you if you catch Coronavirus.